65 Shortcut Keys in Excel [Free PDF Download]

 In some cases, a certain shortcut key may not work on your computer.

 In the following section, we are going to discuss the most common 5 possible reasons for it.
-If none of the following solutions work for you, then there are possibilities that you have a hardware issue on your computer keyboard.
+If none of the following solutions work for you, then there are possibilities that you have a hardware issue with your computer keyboard.

 So let’s get started.